Our mission is to provide high quality, reliable information,

 Meetings

-CBBC and CBPC host meetings on the third Sunday of each month, from 3:00-5:00, pm, at the Cancer Support Community, 360 E. Palm Lane, Phoenix.
+CBBC and CBPC host meetings on the third Sunday of each month, from 3:00-5:00, pm, both virtually and in person at the Cancer Support Community, 360 E. Palm Lane, Phoenix.
 Survivors share successes and challenges and trained health educators facilitate an education component.
 The meetings may also be accessed virtually via Zoom.
 Please email your attendance to info@blacksagainstcancer.org.

 Support